datashield/cran/web/index.md

 * [ds.log](dsBaseClient/ds.log.html) Computes logarithms in the server-side
 * [ds.look](dsBaseClient/ds.look.html) Performs direct call to a server-side aggregate function
 * [ds.ls](dsBaseClient/ds.ls.html) lists all objects on a server-side environment
+* [ds.lspline](dsBaseClient/ds.lspline.html) Basis for a piecewise linear spline with meaningful coefficients
 * [ds.make](dsBaseClient/ds.make.html) Calculates a new object in the server-side
 * [ds.matrix](dsBaseClient/ds.matrix.html) Creates a matrix on the server-side
 * [ds.matrixDet](dsBaseClient/ds.matrixDet.html) Calculates de determinant of a matrix in the server-side